Portugal's sunny island of Madeira is packed with adventure.

-Pull up your maps app and pick a spot in the middle of the Atlantic ocean - not as far west as Bermuda but south of the Azores.
+Pull up your maps app and pick a spot in the the Atlantic ocean - not as far west as Bermuda but south of the Azores.
 It will take some zooming in to locate this tiny, volcanic island, but once you find it, you’ll never want to leave.

 I had never been somewhere as remote as Madeira.
 Although it’s one of two autonomous regions of Portugal, the island has its own rich culture and a completely unique landscape of dramatic cliffs and botanical gardens.